Quasar Accretion Disk Sizes From Continuum Reverberation Mapping From the Dark Energy Survey: Analysis

 \subsubsection{DES Results}

 We then used this algorithm for the DES quasars that had yielded tentative \emph{r}, \emph{i}, and/or \emph{z} lag measurements relative to \emph{g} band.
 We still restrict the DRW damping time scale to fall between 100-300 days for this analysis.
 We also fixed $\beta$ = 4/3, as we found we were unable to provide good constraints on both $R_{\lambda_{0}}$ and $\beta$ simultaneously for any object.
+This assumption is well-motivated from theory, but we note that observations have shown evidence for a smaller $\beta$ value closer to 0.8-1.
+If $\beta$ is smaller than our assumption, this would inflate the final disk sizes somewhat.
 Figure \ref{fig: alpha_post} shows an example posterior distribution for $R_{\lambda_{0}}$ for DES J024918.24-001730.98 whose full posterior distributions for all model parameters is in Figure \ref{fig: full_corner_example}.
 Fits for the remainder of our objects can be found in the Appendix.

 As stated in Section \ref{sec: analysis}, five objects in our current quasar sample have large amplitude variability in more than one DES observing season, and we compare their disk sizes with this method to check its performance.
 Two of these objects have disk sizes from three DES seasons, while the other three have only two analyzed seasons of variability.
 Figure \ref{fig: multiple_years} illustrates the $R_{\lambda_{0}}$ values for each of these objects, and we see that they are all consistent at the 1-1.5$\sigma$ level between the observing seasons.
 Different disk sizes between seasons could imply that the size uncertainties are underestimated, that the disk has undergone some structural change, or that the time delays are being influenced by emission that is not a simple reprocessing of emission from the inner regions of the disk.